Q. What are the benefits of being enrolled?

 Q. What are the benefits of Learning Support?

 A. As noted above, more teaching time, accountability, structure, group discussion and camaraderie are the benefits of Learning Support.
 Students must move at a regular pace and meet deadlines.
 Small class size allows teachers to pay attention to individual students, but do so in a group setting.
 Class size is limited to ensure maximum benefit to students (see below for more information).
 Teachers are available for questions outside of class as well.
 It is our intention that the Learning Support classes will facilitate discussion in your home, and enhance your child’s learning experience without replacing you as the primary teacher.
 We hope anyone would benefit from these classes!
-However, students who may need to go at a slower pace than the syllabus due to real learning issues with concepts may want to consider using the Directed option of the Teacher Assisted/Directed Program in lieu of these classes.
+However, students who may need to go at a slower pace than the syllabus due to real learning issues with concepts may want to consider either our new Special Services Learning Support classes or using Teacher Services at the Directed or Enhanced Directed level in lieu of these classes.

 Q. How does Learning Support work?

 A. Learning Support classes meet on a regular basis.
 Classes are conducted weekly (or twice weekly) via the online conference program, Adobe Connect.
 Adobe Connect provides a virtual classroom which requires a computer, headset and high speed internet connection.
 Please see www.modgclasses.com for additional information.
 The link to the virtual classroom is posted to the families’ site, once the student is assigned to a section.
 In class, the students work on new concepts with the teacher and review previous concepts, employing the discussion method.
 Students receive approximately one hour per week of class teaching.
 Students do not have personal one-on-one calls with their teacher as a general rule.

 Q. Are grades given in Learning Support Classes?